PlatonB/antidb/README.md

 import json
 import os
 from your_tool_cli import add_args
-from pydx import Idx, Prs, count_exec_time
+from antidb import Idx, Prs, count_exec_time

 # Getting from CLI path to
 # DB-file, path to directory